 As deployments to production speed up, however, many traditional cloud security concepts break down.
 With the rise of containerized technologies, serverless functions, and IaC frameworks (which we’ll dig into in the next section), it’s harder to maintain cloud security posture visibility.

 By leveraging DevOps foundations, security and development teams can build security scanning and policy enforcement into automated pipelines.
 The ultimate goal with DevSecOps is to “shift cloud security left.”
 That means automating it and embedding it earlier into the development lifecycle so that actions can be taken earlier.
-Proactively preventing risky deployments avoids slowing down development teams with deployment rollbacks and disruptive fixes later in the software development lifecycle.
+Preventing risky deployments is a more proactive approach to traditional cloud security that often slows down development teams with deployment rollbacks and disruptive fixes.

 For DevSecOps to be successful for teams working to build and secure infrastructure, embracing existing tools and workflows is critical.
 At Bridgecrew, we’re committed to making it as simple, effective, and painless as possible to automate cloud security and integrate it seamlessly into release lifecycles.